pyxtal.molecule module

 Parameters:

-• padding – padding of the box
+• xyz (ndarray) – Coordinates of the molecule

 Returns: